ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Our `scaled_view`, `conjugate_view`, and `transpose_view` functions
-make use of one aspect of expression templates, namely modifying the array access operator.
+make use of one aspect of expression templates, namely modifying the `basic_mdspan` array access operator.
 However, we intend these functions for use only as in-place modifications of arguments of a function call.
 Also, when modifying `basic_mdspan`, these functions merely view the same data that their input `basic_mdspan` views.
 They introduce no more potential for dangling references than `basic_mdspan` itself.
 The use of views like `basic_mdspan` is self-documenting; it tells users that they need to take responsibility for scope of the viewed data.

 ### Banded matrix layouts